a-samir97/architecture-patterns-python/README.md

 - The unit of work pattern is abstraction around data integrity
     - helps to enforce consistency of our domain model, and improves performance
 - works closely with Repository and Service layer patterns
-    - completes abstractions over data access by representing atomic updates, each of service-layer use cases runs in a single unit of work that succeeds or failas a block
+    - completes abstractions over data access by representing atomic updates, each of service-layer use cases runs in a single unit of work that succeeds or fails a block
 - Lovely case for a `Context Manager`
     - `Context Manager` idiomatic way of defining and managing resources in Python. we can use `context manager` to automatically roll back the process at the end of the request, which means the system is safe by default.
 - SQLAlchemy already implements (UOW) Pattern